-Mirtos village
+Mirtos village:

 Mirtos, sometimes spelt Myrtos, is a delightful seaside village located in the Lassithi Prefecture of southeast Crete, in close proximity to Ierapetra.
 As the administrative centre of a municipality comprised of itself and four other villages, Mirtos has a modest population of approximately 500, according to the 2001 census.